 Amish brings out her planning and strategizing strengths from time to time.
 Not demure beauty waitng for her prince charming, Sita – Warrior of Mithila manages to get Ram to Mithila to participate in her swayamvar.
 Her heart may skip a beat whenever she’s with Ram, yet it’s her head which works overtime trying to evaluate every action.
 Both as a husband and as Vishnu, if Ram had to be her partner, he had to pass through a series of evaluations to meet her expectations.
 That Sita was also an able diplomat was brought out in several instances in the book.
-The way she handled the sensitive ego of the Maharishi Vishwasmitra, avoiding confrontations with Maharishi Vashistha, and convincing the Ayodhya princes about their participation in the swayamvar.
+The way she handled the sensitive ego of the Maharishi Vishwasmitra, avoided confrontations with Maharishi Vashistha and convinced the Ayodhya princes about their participation in the swayamvar.
 It all needs dexterity and subtly which she exhibits with aplomb.
-Sita has being created as the perfect combination of beauty, brains and brawns.
+Sita has been created as the perfect combination of beauty, brains and brawns.
 Yes.
-Sita – Warrior of Mithila could fight like tigress, has the stealth of a cat and the eye of an eagle.
+Sita – Warrior of Mithila could fight like a tigress, and has the stealth of a cat and the eye of an eagle.

 Now for the drawbacks or things I didn’t like.
 For starters, there were too many references to our present society and social conditions.
-Similarities like the gang rape and brutal murder of Manthara’s daughter is very similar to the infamous Nirbhaya case.
-Or the mention of Jallikattu, the controversial game from Tamil Nadu which burned the headlines for a long time.
+Similarities like the gang rape and brutal murder of Manthara’s daughter are very similar to the infamous Nirbhaya case.
+Or the mention of Jallikattu, the controversial sport from Tamil Nadu which burned the headlines for a long time.
 Or the constant jibes referring to “India” and our lack of respect for rules and laws of the land.
 What was most jarringly out of place was the use of “India” instead of Bharat.
 I mean, I don’t think India even existed then; it was Bharat.
 Such socio-political innuendoes were not palatable, at least to me.

 Comparison to the Shiva trilogy is unavoidable and inevitable.
 Yet the one thing that stood out distinct in the earlier series is the way the society was described and developed that it made the reader feel as if he or she was living there.
 It engulfed the reader in its flow and rhythm.
 This kind of connect was missing in this book.
 There was something seriously amiss.
 Maybe the characters were incomplete and aloof.
 Or the flow of the story was not keeping up with the characters.
 Or maybe an absence of some form of seamless continuity.